KaneCohen/onix-pro/README.md

 # Onixpro composer require mariojgt/onixpro

+## More information please check the tutorial in this link https://onixpro.net/tutorial

 Onix pro is a page builder that use grape-js, tailwind and integrate with laravel, Onix Pro allow you to save pages, blocks and use the Onix Pro Store a server to quickly help you build pages.

 # Features